Cindy-Afrika001/Cindy-Afrika001/README.md

 * 🌍  I'm based in Nairobi, Kenya
 * ✉️  You can contact me at [cynthiasigeey@gmail.com](mailto:cynthiasigeey@gmail.com)
 * 🧠  I'm learning Django
-* 🤝  I'm open to collaborating on Looking forward to collaborate on interesting projects
+* 🤝  I'm  Looking forward to collaborate on interesting projects

 ### Skills